timmytaliban/arma3-island-life/readme.md

 - Civilians in armed vehicles may be shot on sight by Police, or shot on sight by rival criminals in crime zones only.

 ### The Continental Hotel
 The Continental Hotel is our equivalent to "Rebel HQ" or "IRA Base" from other Life servers, inspired by the John Wick movie series.
-It functions as a neutral zone and shop for all criminal civilians.
+It functions as a neutral zone and criminal underworld hub for all criminal civilians.

 - Civilians must follow all green zone / safezone rules.
 No robbing, killing, etc. between civilians is allowed.
 Civilians can not flee to the Continental Hotel to avoid the Police either.

 - The Continental Hotel is not a safezone for, or from the Police.
 The Police may raid The Continental Hotel at their own risk.
 Civilians may kill any Police players found within the grounds.

-- Civilians may not engage the police or from within The Continental Hotel if they are outside the grounds.

 - There is no legitimate/legal business that can be conducted at The Continental Hotel.
 Therefore, Police have reasonable suspicion to stop civilians seen leaving the grounds.

+- Civilians may not engage the police or from within The Continental Hotel if they are outside the grounds.

-### Gang
+### Gangs
 - Gang sizes are limited to 6 players.
 Creating sister gangs to circumvent this limit is not permitted.
 - Gang Members are required to wear a uniform of sorts.
 This could be something such as wearing the same colour theme, clothing/accessories, etc, so long as the theme is obvious to other players.
 - In violent/criminal roleplay scenarios, an initiation on one gang member is considered an initation on the gang as a whole.

-### Special Rules
+### Roleplay Job Rules

-- Working as a PMC, Hitman or Bounty Hunter is permitted.
-However, there are no legal protections for people participating in this roleplay.
-This means that if you break the law, you can be arrested/jailed accordingly.
-Players are also required to follow all standard roleplay rules.
-- Tow Truck Drivers using their vehicles to faciliate grand theft auto will be jailed
+The Good Faith Rule: any players offering services, whether legal or illegal, are required to perform their duties in good faith.
+This also applies to buyers seeking out these services.
+The buyer may not fake interest for the intent of stealing, robbing, scamming the seller, or deliberately not paying for services rendered.
+Likewise, the seller may not exploit the buyer in a similar manner.

+- The Good Faith rule explicitly applies to players offering illegal or "barely legal" services.
+These includes services such as being getaway driver, illegal delivery driver, being a Hitman/Assassin, or being a paid Thug/Mercenary.
+All parties must act in good faith.

+- The Good Faith rule does not apply to the parties involved in the trading or selling of material illegal goods.
+This includes trading drugs, illegal weapons, stolen vehicles, illegal items, etc.

+- Both parties must agree to the terms and conditions of work and payment.

+- If illegal services are not being rendered due to police or rival criminal interference, neither parties are required to refund each other due to the risky nature of this business.

+- If illegal services are not rendered due to gross neglience or unsatisfactory on either parties behalf, then that gives sufficient violent roleplay reason to seek a refund.